Podcast Website: Why You Need One and How to Build It

 How does a podcast website generate leads for a finance firm?

-A podcast website generates leads through three mechanisms: organic search traffic to episode pages that ranks for queries your ideal prospects are already searching; email capture tied to a specific, relevant lead magnet that filters for the right audience; and episode-specific calls to action that prompt listeners who have already self-qualified through the content to take a next step.
+A podcast website generates leads through three mechanisms: organic search traffic to episode pages that rank for queries your ideal prospects are already searching; email capture tied to a specific, relevant lead magnet that filters for the right audience; and episode-specific calls to action that prompt listeners who have already self-qualified through the content to take a next step.
 All three require deliberate setup.
 They don’t happen by default.

 How many pages does a podcast website need at launch?

-Five pages covers the essentials at launch: Homepage, Episode Archive, About, Contact/Lead Capture, and a Guest or Sponsor page if applicable.
+Five pages cover the essentials at launch: Homepage, Episode Archive, About, Contact/Lead Capture, and a Guest or Sponsor page if applicable.
 You can add more over time, but launching with fewer than five pages typically means you’re missing either the credibility infrastructure (About) or the conversion infrastructure (Contact).
 Don’t launch with a single homepage and embedded player and call it a podcast website.

 What hosting platforms work best with a WordPress podcast website?